oracle-samples/oracle-db-examples/java/SpringBootApp/Readme.md

 # Main Components of the code
 * **OracleJdbcAppication.java**: This is the main class where we have the methods to perform some database operations.
-* **DataSourceConfig.java**: This is the class where the datasource is created by reading the values from application.properties.
-We have Universal Connection Pool (UCP) as the datasource.
 * **EmployeeServiceImpl.java**: This is the bean where the business logic is present.
 It implements the interface EmployeeServe.java.
 * **Employee.java and AllTables.java**: These are the DAO classes represents the Model of the application.
 * **EmployeeDAOImpl.java and AllTablesDAOImpl.java**: These are the Data Access Object classes to access the data from the database.